AnyChart/docs.anychart.com/Working_with_Data/Tree_Data_Model.md

 chart.data(treeData);
 ```

 In case you need to rename other fields, create a mapping by passing a mapping object to the {api:anychart.data.Tree#mapAs}mapAs{api} method of the data tree.
-Then pass the mapping a chart constructor or to the **data()** method of the chart.
+Then pass the mapping to a chart constructor or to the **data()** method of the chart.

 ```
 // create a data tree